Swinject/SwinjectStoryboard/README.md

 ## Usage

 Swinject supports automatic dependency injection to view controllers instantiated by `SwinjectStoryboard`.
-This class inherits `UIStoryboard` (or `NSStoryboard` in case of OS X).
+This class inherits `UIStoryboard` (or `NSStoryboard` in case of macOS).
 To register dependencies of a view controller, use `storyboardInitCompleted` method.
 In the same way as a registration of a service type, a view controller can be registered with or without a name.

 **NOTE**: Do NOT explicitly resolve the view controllers registered by `storyboardInitCompleted` method.
 The view controllers are intended to be resolved by `SwinjectStoryboard` implicitly.